planeguy/clusterfriend/objects.md

 ###required
 - name
 - home: href to this file
-- feed: href to feed
+- feed: href to most current feed

 ###optional
 - pk: user's public key. it's possible that this user only makes and accepts open, public posts